 - Be at peace, love God, your neighbor and yourself.

 Vice President for Student Life Assistant to the Vice President for Student Life Associate Vice President for Student Life and Dean of Students Assistant Director of Disability Services Assistant Director of Greek Life Director of Student Programming and First-Year Experience Director of Disability Services Director of Commuter Affairs Assistant Director of Parent Relations Assistant Director of Student Involvement and Union Operations Assistant Director of Student Involvement and Union Operations Administrative Assistant for Freshman Development Administrative Assistant for Center for Student Involvement Administrative Assistant for Greek Life

 Assistant to the Vice President for Student Life

 Associate Vice President for Student Life and Dean of Students

 Assistant Director of Greek Life

-Assistant Director of Programming and Freshman Development
+Director of Student Programming and First-Year Experience

 Director of Disability Services

 Director of Commuter Affairs